Asa Earl Carter: Controversy and criticism

 Carter spent the last part of his life trying to conceal his background as a Klansman and segregationist, claiming categorically in a 1976 New York Times article that he, Forrest, was not Asa Carter.
-The article describes a 1974 interview of Carter by Barbara Walters on the Today television show where Carter was going under the name "Forrest" while promoting The Rebel Outlaw: Josey Wales.
+The article describes a 1974 interview of Carter by Barbara Walters on the Today show, where Carter was under the name "Forrest" while promoting The Rebel Outlaw: Josey Wales.
 The Times reported that Carter, who had run for governor of Alabama (as Asa Carter) just four years earlier, was identified by several Alabama politicians, reporters, and law enforcement officials who watched the Today show segment as being the same person as Asa Carter.
 The Times also reported that the address Carter used in the copyright application for The Rebel Outlaw was identical to the one that he used in 1970 while running for governor.
-"Beyond denying that he is Asa Carter", the article noted, "the author has declined to be interviewed on the subject."
+"Beyond denying that he is Asa Carter," the article noted, "the author has declined to be interviewed on the subject."